 The very moment that you peel back the shrink wrap on your brand-new iPhone or Samsung Galaxy phone, you inevitably lose a substantial amount of resale value.
 In many cases, this near-instantaneous depreciation means that your new and shiny phone is suddenly worth just two-thirds of what you originally paid!

-Here at Swappa, we’re firm advocates of buying a gently used phone in order to avoid that initial, rapid depreciation.
+Here at Swappa, we’re firm advocates of buying a gently used phone in order to avoid that rapid, initial depreciation.
 But beyond buying used, does your choice in smartphone platform affect how well it holds its value on the used market?
-Join us as we take a deep dive into the resale values of Apple iPhones and Samsung Galaxy phones to see which holds its value best.
+What about other Apple devices such as the iPad and Apple Watch?
+Join us as we take a deep dive into the resale values of popular Apple and Samsung devices to see which holds its value best.

 How we got our numbers

-Before we dive into which phone platform holds its value the best, let’s touch upon the devices we selected and how we compared them.
-In order to keep things as fair and inclusive as possible, we looked at all the flagship Apple and Samsung phones dating back all the way to the middle of 2014 — that’s over 30 phones total!
-For Apple, this meant including all iPhones newer than and including the iPhone 6; and for Samsung, this meant looking at their flagship Galaxy S and Galaxy Note lines starting with the Galaxy S6.
+To keep things as fair as possible, we looked at all Apple and Samsung flagship phones dating back to the middle of 2014 — that’s over 30 phones total!
+For Apple, this meant including all iPhones starting with the iPhone 6; and for Samsung, this meant looking at their flagship Galaxy S and Galaxy Note lines starting with the Galaxy S6.

 Note: We restricted our search to just Samsung’s high-end phones because we wanted to make sure we were comparing products targeting similar market segments in order to have an apples-to-apples comparison — or perhaps more accurately, Apples-to-Samsungs.